 MAT 109.
-Statistics, MAT 194.
-Stretch Calculus, or MAT 201.
+Statistics or MAT 201.
 Differential Calculus Social Science, Humanities, and Fine Arts Classes (5 courses): Two core courses are required:

-ENV 117.
-Introduction to Environmental and Natural Resource Economics or ECN 317.
-Environmental Economics (if taken ECN 111, 112) PHL 102.
-Contemporary Moral Issues At least one additional Humanities or Fine Arts course, chosen from those listed below: ART/ENV 241.
-Environment and Public Art ART/CHE 294.
-Greener Art through Greener Chemistry CRS 244.
-A Humanities Perspective on the Chesapeake (if enrolled in the Chesapeake Semester) ENG 321.
-Romanticism ENG 347.
-American Environmental Writing At least two additional Social Science courses, chosen from those listed below:: ANT/ENV 107.
-Introduction to Environmental Archaeology ANT 280.
-Traditional Ecological Knowledge CRS 242.
-The Social Science of an Estuary (if enrolled in the Chesapeake Semester) ECN/ENV 318.
-Natural Resource Economics SOC/ENV 370.
-Environmental Sociology Two upper level ENV courses chosen from the following: ENV/BIO 221.
-The Bermuda Environment (summer course) ENV 222.
-Summer Environmental Studies in Ecuador ENV 294.
-Environmental Communication ENV 302.
-Conservation and Wildlife Techniques ENV/BIO 313.
-Wetlands Ecology ENV 314.
-Energy and the Environment ENV 394: Sustainability ENV 394: Climate Change ENV 394.
-Marine Conservation ENV 294, 394.
-Special Topics (with approval of the Chair, Applied Ecology not included) Junior and Senior Seminar (1-credit each) ENV 392.
-Environmental Studies Junior Seminar ENV 491.
-Environmental Studies Senior Seminar Note for students interested in Physics: Students interested in pursuing a physics track within the environmental studies or environmental science degree program can substitute PHY 111 and/or PHY 112 for one or two courses in the major, after consultation with and written approval from the ENV department chair.
+- ENV 117.
+Introduction to Environmental and Natural Resource Economics

+- PHL 102.
+Contemporary Moral Issues

+Three additional courses from at least 2 different departments, chosen from those listed below:

+- ANT/ENV 107.
+Introduction to Environmental Archaeology

+- ANT/ENV 109.
+Introduction to GIS

+- ANT 280.
+Traditional Ecological Knowledge

+- ART/ENV 241.
+Environment and Public Art

+- ART/ENV 395.
+Art and the Natural World

+- CRS 244.
+A Humanities Perspective on the Chesapeake (if enrolled in the Chesapeake Semester)

+- ECN/ENV 317.
+Environmental Economics

+- ECN/ENV 318.
+Natural Resource Economics (if taken ECN 112)

+- ENG 347.
+American Environmental Writing

+- PHL 310.
+Philosophy of Science

+- POL/ENV 335.
+Global Environmental Politics

+- SOC/ENV 370.
+Environmental Sociology

+- SOC 394.
+Sociology and Agriculture

+- Special Topics (with approval from ENV Dept Chair)

+Environmental Science and Studies Junior and Senior Seminar (1-credit each)

+- ENV 392.
+Environmental Studies Junior Seminar

+- ENV 491.
+Environmental Studies Senior Seminar

+Senior Capstone Experience (4-credits)

+• ENV SCE, to be completed the last semester of a student's senior year

+Notes:

+- Students interested in pursuing a physics track within the environmental studies degree program can substitute PHY 111 and/or PHY 112 for one or two courses in the major, after consultation with and written approval from an ENV Department Chair. - Students majoring in Environmental Studies and minoring in Biology can double count a maximum of 3 courses (BIO 111 & 112 plus 1 approved upper-level BIO or ENV elective) towards their Environmental Studies major and BIO minor.
+To complete the Biology minor, an additional 4 upper-level BIO courses are required.
 EARTH AND PLANETARY SCIENCE MINOR This minor can be combined with any major at Washington College.
 It comprises six courses, to be chosen as follows: Core - All of the following are required:

 ENV 140.
-Exploring the Solid Earth

-ENV 141.
-Atmosphere, Ocean and Environment

-ENV/PHY 240.
-Earth and Planetary Systems Studies

-MAT 201.
-Differential Calculus

-ENV 109.
-Introduction to GIS

-And one course from the following:
+Exploring the Solid Earth ENV 141.
+Atmosphere, Ocean and Environment ENV/PHY 240.
+Earth and Planetary Systems Studies MAT 201.
+Differential Calculus ENV 109.
+Introduction to GIS And one course from the following: